2EXP/toexp/README.md

 ## toexp-enhanced-openfeign

 Provides a workaround for openfeign to support `@RequestMapping` on interfaces.
-Let rpc calls work like the `Dubbo` way, the api provider declare the api interface in a seperate api package, and the consumer can use the api interface directly by importing it in the maven pom.
+Let `openfeign` api calls work like the `Dubbo` way, the api provider declare the api interface in a seperate api package, and the consumer can use the api interface directly by importing it in the maven pom.